patricklafrance/wmfnext-shell/README.md

 ## 📚 Guides

-In the following guides, we'll go step by step through the creation of a federated SPA using this shell.
+In the following guides, we'll go step by step through the creation of a federated SPA leveraging this shell.
 As we progress, we'll add more parts to ultimately end up with an application matching the following diagram.

 <p align="center">
     <img alt="Target application" src="./app-dark.drawio.svg#gh-dark-mode-only" />